RoberAgro/AxialOpt/README.md

 ## Examples
 The folder [AxialOpt_examples](AxialOpt_examples) contains five examples commented in detail to get started with the code:
-  * A supercritical Carbon dioxide turbine.
+  * A supercritical Carbon dioxide turbine
-  * A organic Rankine cycle (ORC) turbine using R125 as working fluid.
+  * A organic Rankine cycle (ORC) turbine using R125 as working fluid
-  * A organic Rankine cycle (ORC) turbine using hexane as working fluid.
+  * A organic Rankine cycle (ORC) turbine using hexane as working fluid
-  * An industrial gas turbine.
+  * An industrial gas turbine
-  * A high-pressure steam turbine.
+  * A high-pressure steam turbine
 These examples show the capabilities AxialOpt and you can use them as a template to start your own projects.